developer-zebra/developer-zebra-site/src/ehs/2-6/guide/setup/index.md

 &#54;.
 After installation, <b>tap Open</b>:

 <img alt="" style="height:350px" src="ehs_installed.png"/>
-If "Done" was accidentally selected instead of "Open," launch "Enterprise Home Screen" from the App Drawer and proceed.
+_If "Done" was accidentally selected instead of "Open," launch "Enterprise Home Screen" from the App Drawer to proceed_.

 &#55;. <b>Tap or press the HOME key.
 A screen like the image below will appear: </b>